Joy2225/Rev_treasure/Android/Injured_android/Solution.md

 # <u>Solution</u>
 First decompile the apk file using jadx-gui.
 Inside decompile all the classes under tools.
-Keep the AndroidManifest.xml file under Resources always open as it contains
+Keep the AndroidManifest.xml file under Resources always open as it contains the activities that executes and is created.

 **Challenge 1**